-\begin{assumption} The Maclaurin expansion coefficients satisfy the exponential decay property,
+\begin{assumption} The Maclaurin expansion coefficients satisfy the exponential decay property

-where $C$ and $R$ are positive constants. \end{assumption} While this assumption is restrictive, a large subclass of systems fall under this category, since polynomial, trigonometric, and exponential functions have Maclaurin expansions with exponential decay.
-The idea is to use Carleman lifting \cite{SCC.Carleman.1932},\cite{SCC.Amini.ea2021} to lift the nonlinear system into an infinite-dimensional linear system such that the truncation of the trajectory of the linear system to the first $d$ dimensions approximates the trajectory of the system in (\ref{orginal_system}), in infinity norm.
+where $C$ and $R$ are positive constants, and the cardinality of $\boldsymbol{\alpha}$ is defined by $|\boldsymbol{\alpha}|=\alpha_1+\cdots+\alpha_d$. \end{assumption} While this assumption is restrictive, a large subclass of systems fall under this category, since polynomial, trigonometric, and exponential functions have Maclaurin expansions with exponential decay.
+The idea is to use Carleman lifting \cite{SCC.Carleman.1932},\cite{SCC.Amini.ea2021} to lift the nonlinear system into an infinite-dimensional linear system such that the truncation of the trajectory of the linear system to the first $d$ dimensions approximates the trajectory of the system in (\ref{orginal_system}), in the infinity norm over a finite time interval.
 The infinite-dimensional linear system is then truncated to yield a finite-dimensional linear system such that the error between the projected trajectories and the original trajectories is less than the given error bound, $\Delta$.